-Technical and Vocational Education and Training (TVET) in Bosnia and Herzegovina
+Technical Vocational Education and Training (TVET) in Bosnia and Herzegovina

 Country: Bosnia and Herzegovina

-Dual vocational education and training is anchored in the structures and processes of selected TVET actors.
+Dual vocational education and training is embedded in the structures and processes of TVET actors.

-The project encourages exchanges between public and private stakeholders in the ongoing development of framework conditions for dual vocational and technical education and training.
-In addition, it enables selected vocational schools, the formal economy, school authorities, and the ministries of education, to better plan and deliver dual vocational education and training.
+The project supports the exchange between public and private structures in the further development of framework conditions for dual vocational education and training.
+In addition to this, support is provided to selected vocational schools, formal economy, pedagogical institutes, and ministries of education in the improvement of the exercise of their roles in the planning and implementation of dual vocational education and training.

-The lead political executing agency is the Ministry of Civil Affairs of Bosnia and Herzegovina (MoCA).
+The political partner of the project is the Ministry of Civil Affairs of Bosnia and Herzegovina (MoCA).

-Implementation partners include the ministries of education at the entity and canton levels, school authorities, vocational schools, chambers of commerce, industry associations, employers’ associations, companies and TVET councils at the entity, cantonal and local levels.
+Implementation partners are ministries of education at the entity and canton levels, pedagogical institutes, vocational schools, chambers of commerce and associations, associations of employers, companies and TVET councils at the entity, cantonal and local levels.

-The peer-to-peer programme ‘Moje znanje – tvoje buduće zvanje’ (‘My knowledge - your future profession’) has been established to encourage pupils from elementary schools to choose one of the numerous occupations offered by secondary TVET schools.
+Training, Teaching and Learning Materials (TTLM) for the mechanical engineering sector were developed.
+The peer-to-peer programme ”My knowledge - your future profession” was established.
+Its aim was to encourage pupils from elementary schools to choose one of the numerous professions which are provided by secondary TVET schools.